Dynatrace/dynatrace-api/timeseries-examples/Percentiles/README.md

 ## Overview

-This Dynatrace timeseries data export API example demonstrate the export of CPU timeseries for a given host and how to chart the resulting data points by using Google charts.
+This Dynatrace API example demonstrate how to fetch and chart customizable percentiles for a given monitored software service.
-Mind that a Node.js service wrapper is used to cope with the Browsers security restriction to only load resources from the same origin.
-The service wrapper also hides the secret API token for accessing the Dynatrace tenant data instead of exposing it within the JavaScript.
+The percentiles data points are visualized by using Google charts.

-## Dynatrace data export API documentation
+## Dynatrace API documentation

 The full API documentation can be found here: https://help.dynatrace.com/api-documentation/v1/timeseries